TMarwah/P4Tigers/README.md

 # Completed Web Tickets
--successfully used HTML code to program the websites homepage, along with the index and resolution tabs; currently ready to deploy on Raspberry Pi in Scrum Board
+-successfully used HTML code to program the websites homepage, along with the index and resolution tabs; currently ready to deploy on Raspberry Pi in Scrum Board.
+Next step is to start creating items for purchase and add cart management features.
  -folder containing HTML: https://github.com/TMarwah/P4Tigers/tree/main/templates

 -successfully created a navbar using Bootstrap that contains different tabs of possible items; currently ready to deploy